Kong/docs.konghq.com/app/dev-portal/portals/index.md

 Optionally, you can create and publish your first API by uploading an OpenAPI 3.x specification.
 If you are creating more than one Dev Portal or have previously uploaded APIs, you can also select from a list of existing APIs.

 ### Appearance
 After clicking Next, your Dev Portal will be created, and you'll be presented with basic options to customize the look and feel.
+You will immedately see the template preview change according to your choices.

-These settings can be changed later in Portal Editor in the [Appearance](/dev-portal/portals/customization/appearance) tab.
+Appearance settings can be changed later in Portal Editor in the [Appearance](/dev-portal/portals/customization/appearance) tab.

 ## Next steps